 The EM method is commonly applied for parameter estimation of Markov modulated models.
-In this paper, we considered the fitting of MMFAP and showed that the EM method is not applicable for optimizing the fluid rate and variance parameters.
-As a result, we propose a combined fitting approach where the modulating Markov chain is optimized via the EM method, and the fluid rate and variance parameters are optimized via direct likelihood optimization.
+In this paper we consider the fitting of MMFAP and recognize that the EM method is not applicable for optimizing the fluid rate and variance parameters.
+As a result, we investigated the properties of the EM based MMFAP method for fitting the parameters of the governing Markov chain via numerical experiments.